Quebec

 Birding Quebec

-Quebec, the francophone outpost of eastern North America, is a venue all birders should visit some time in their careers.
-With the easily accessible major cities of Montreal and Quebec situated along the St. Lawrance river and right underneath one of the major continental migration routes a huge number of the eastern north American species either nest here or else pass through in the spring or autumn migration periods.
-Montreal itself is the centre of a thriving population of birders with a number of world class reserves etc in the area – including several UNESCO Ramsar sites.
+Quebec, the francophone outpost of eastern North America, is a venue all birders should visit some time in their birding careers.
+With the easily accessible major cities of Montreal and Quebec situated along the St. Lawrence river and right beneath one of the major continental migration routes a huge number of the eastern north American species either nest here or else pass through in the spring or autumn migration periods.
+Montreal itself is the centre of a thriving population of birders with a number of world class reserves in the area – including several UNESCO Ramsar sites.

-The western tip of Montreal island (visit the Morgan Arboretum) is a favoured route for migrating raptors which come this way by the tens of thousands when crossing the river valley while the Mountain, a huge park in the centre of Montreal, is warbler-central in mid to late May with many thousands of birds stopping for R&R and to flaunt themselves before the visitor.
+The western tip of Montreal island, which contains the Morgan Arboretum, is a favoured route for migrating raptors which come this way by the tens of thousands when crossing the river valley.
+The Mount Royal, a huge park in the centre of Montreal, is warbler-central in mid to late May with many thousands of birds stopping for R&R and to flaunt themselves to the visiting birders.

-Visitors are recommended to get in touch with the main birding group in Quebec for information and possibly to find field trips they join or the name of someone to show them around.
+Visitors are recommended to get in touch with the main birding group in Quebec for information and possibly to find field trips they join or the name of someone who is willing to show them around.

 Top Sites